PWAs for Adobe Analytics

-This guide describes how to use Adobe Analytics with Progressive Web Apps (PWAs).
+This page describes how to use Adobe Analytics with Progressive Web Apps (PWAs).

 PWAs can provide a native app experience, as well as offline capabilities, for a website.
 Usually PWAs include a service worker, caching provisions, and a manifest file, all of which can help with faster load times, easier navigation, and responsive behavior.